How Do I Add Someone to My Mortgage? The Complete Guide for Joint Homeownership

 Considerations Before Adding Someone to Your Mortgage

-Before you add someone to your mortgage, it’s crucial to carefully consider the potential implications.
+Before adding someone to your mortgage, it’s crucial to carefully and fully consider the potential implications.
 Here are a few important things to think about:

-- Credit history and income: Your co-borrower’s credit history and income will be considered during the mortgage application process.
+• Credit History and Income: Your co-borrower’s credit history and income will be taken into consideration during the mortgage application process.
 If they have a poor credit history or low income, it could affect your chances of approval or the terms of the loan.

 How to Add Someone to Your Mortgage